ravenspacepublishing/ravenspace-next/README.md

 ## Changing Page Styling and Structure

 To make more complex changes to the site, find the corresponding page that you would like to edit in the /src/pages/ directory.
 For example, if you would like to add an element to the site's home page, first open /src/pages/index.js in a code editor.
 Then find spot within the page's HTML (JSX) where you would like to add/modify an element.
+Elements that appear on all pages, like the header or footer, can be modified in /src/pages/\_app.js.
 Modify styling using Tailwind utility classes in each element's className.